Petron84/Klein-compiler/doc/README.md

 - kleinf: script to run the Klein parser
 - parser.py: Component of the Klein compiler, parses tokens of Klein programs
 - parse_validator.py: Component of parser.py.
 Checks to see if parser executes successfully
-- Bugs: Parsetable errors leading to parse fails with production rules involving the term' non-terminal.
+- Bugs: FIXED - Parsetable errors leading to parse fails with production rules involving the term' non-terminal.
+- 	NEEDS FIXED - Egyptian factors.kln is causing a production rule fail.
+-	NEEDS FIXED - Divide by seven.kln is causing a token mismatch
 - Features not implemented: Semantic Analyzer.

 - Optimizations: token_lister.py as scanner.py extra component.